 Corsica Yacht Charters

-Corsica – the stunning island off the coast of the French Riviera – is a quiet respite from bustling Cannes, or the lavishness of Monaco.
-This ancient island is marked by its laid-back, welcoming people, sun-soaked Old World town squares, and truly breathing taking landscapes.
+Corsica – the stunning island off the coast of the French Riviera – is a quiet respite from bustling Cannes or the lavishness of Monaco.
+This ancient island is marked by its laid-back, welcoming people, sun-soaked Old-World town squares, and truly breathing-taking landscapes.
 Explore all that Corsica has to offer aboard a luxury charter yacht: From the glimmering bays, to the towering cliffs and swank beaches.

 Bottom line, Corsica is perfect for yacht charter guests seeking a relaxed, but luxurious escape.
 Corsica’s dazzling harbors and charming fishing villages provide unique itinerary options for yacht charters, along some of the best cruising grounds in the Mediterranean.

-Corsica Yacht Charters: Where to Go
+Corsica Yachting: When to Go

 Corsica might be one of the Mediterranean’s best yacht charter destinations.
-With numerous attractions tucked away along Corsica’s 600-mile coastline – beautiful seaside towns ala like Ajaccio, plunging cliffs at Golfe de Porto and glistening beaches and bays at Calvi – Corsica charters are adventured-filled.
+With numerous attractions tucked away along Corsica’s 600-mile coastline – beautiful seaside towns like Ajaccio, plunging cliffs at Golfe de Porto and glistening beaches and bays at Calvi – Corsica charters are adventured-filled.

 Many charters cruise the breathtakingly beautiful western coast of Corsica, from Calvi to Bonifacio.
 Anchoring in the deep-water harbors in the many charming fishing villages that line the route, you’ll be swept away by Corsica’s charms.
 Where to go: